martincostello/blog/source/2023-07-12-upgrading-to-dotnet-8-part-3-previews-1-to-5.md

 I hope you've found this run down of our experiences and the issues we found with previews 1-5 of .NET 8 interesting.

+As you can see several issues were found during our testing, with them all being raised as issues in the relevant repositories and at the time of writing all of them either fixed or with a fix in development.

-In the next post in this series, we'll take a look at .NET 8 Preview 6.
+In the next post in this series, we'll take a look at upgrading to .NET 8 Preview 6.

 ## Upgrading to .NET 8 Series Links